 What is the network port of a site, computer or other device - list of ports by default

 You can often hear about the use of network ports, but not everyone understands what it is.
-What ports are needed for an ordinary user may not immediately guess, and finding a clear answer on the network can be difficult.
+What ports are for an ordinary user can not immediately guess, and finding a clear answer on the network can be difficult.

 First, let's give a definition - what is a network port from a technical point of view.
 This is a natural number from 0 to 65535, which is recorded in the headers of the transport layer protocols of the OSI network model.
 It is used to identify the program or process that receives the packet within the same IP address.
 But such a definition is understandable only for specialists, and ordinary users sometimes have to work with ports - for example, you need to free a busy port.